-What are active ingredients in skin care?
-Well, there are actually hundreds of active ingredients used in all types of skin care products.
+What are the active ingredients in skin care?
+Well, there are actually hundreds of active ingredients used in all types of skincare products.
 From cleansers and toners to moisturizers and masks, each product is tasked with the objective of providing your skin with a specific result.

-Below, we’ve compiled a list of four actives that are commonly used in skin care products (although there are certainly many more):
+Here, we’ve compiled a list of four actives that are commonly used in skin care products (although there are certainly many more).

-AHAs are water-soluble acids that are derived from fruits, such as:4
+AHAs are water-soluble acids that are derived from fruits, such as:

 They’re used in many skin care products for their exfoliating capabilities.
 AHAs can help remove the outer layer of dead skin, revealing new skin cells that make your skin feel smoother and more even.

-AHAs are an ideal active ingredient in skin care products that intend to improve:5
+AHAs are an ideal active ingredient in skin care products that intend to improve:

 - Dark spots